MclPio/odinbook/README.md

 ## TODO
 * Notifications for each new follow, comment, posts from followees
-* Likes for comments
+* Turbo streams for new comment reply as it currently refreshes the page and loses scrolling position
-* Comments for comments
+* Add pagination for posts, comments
+* Add a cancel button for reply, through stimulus controller
+* Add icons
+* Fix eager loading issues